mem48/geocompr/main.md

 <!-- https://cran.r-project.org/web/packages/units/vignettes/measurement_units_in_R.html -->
 An important feature of CRSs is that they contain information about spatial units.
-Clearly it's vital to know whether a house's measurements are in feet or meters and the same applies to maps.
+Clearly it is vital to know whether a house's measurements are in feet or meters, and the same applies to maps.
 It is good cartographic practice to add a *scale bar* onto maps to demonstrate the relationship between distances on the page or screen and distances on the ground.
-Likewise, it is important know, and formaly specify the units in which the geometry data or pixels are measured to provide context and ensure that subsequent calculations are done in context.
+Likewise, it is important to formally specify the units in which the geometry data or pixels are measured to provide context, and ensure that subsequent calculations are done in context.

 A novel feature of geometry data in `sf` objects is that they have *native support* for units.
 This means that distance, area and other geometric calculations in **sf** return values that come with a `units` attribute, defined by the **units** package [@pebesma_measurement_2016].
 This is advantageous because it prevents confusion caused by the fact that different CRSs use different units (most use meters, some use feet).
-Furthermore, it also provides information on dimensionality, as illustrated by the following calculation which reports to area of Nigeria:
+Furthermore, it also provides information on dimensionality, as illustrated by the following calculation which reports the area of Nigeria:

 ```r